jon-jacky/Piety/README.md

 Other pages describe the Piety [directories](DIRECTORIES.md) and their contents, and its [modular structure](doc/modules.md).

+NOTE: The preceding paragraphs describe the Piety version in the *master* branch, labelled with the *version1* tag.
+Work on this version ended in Jan 2023.
+A total rewrite is now underway in the *rewrite* branch, to simplify the code and improve its organization and clarity.
+It might be quite a while before the code in *rewrite* provides equivalent functionality to *master*.

 ## Roadmap ##

 This project is a series of experiments.
 There is no plan for a sequence